At-Num/At-Num.github.io/content/edu/content-creator.md

 title: AtNum Content Creator
 weight: 4
 ---
-Atnum Content Creator is a simple and easy to set up tool for creating educational screencasts.
-You can easily stream these screen casts from the cloud, one possibility is to stream your content from [meetushere](https://meetushere.com)
+***Atnum Content Creator*** is a simple and easy to set up tool for creating educational screencasts.
+You can easily stream these screencasts from the cloud, one possibility is to stream your content from [meetushere](https://meetushere.com)

 Content Creator is free and easy to set up, will run on old computers.
-The video below
+The video below will;
 - shows uses cases
 - runs a demo
 - outlines legal compliance with the license (so free to share and use)